ampproject/amp.dev/content/docs/tutorials/create/prepare_for_discovery.md

 ## Linking pages with `<link>`

-In order to establish that a non-AMP page and an AMP page should be treated as being "paired" together, we add information about the AMP page to the non-AMP page and vice versa, in the form of `<link>` tags in the `<head>`.
+To establish that a non-AMP page and an AMP page should be treated as being "paired" together, we add information about the AMP page to the non-AMP page and vice versa, in the form of `<link>` tags in the `<head>`.

 Add the following to the non-AMP page: